angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 1. Resolve Doomsday, Pass the Turn
 1. Draw SW for turn.
 1. Cycle SW, draw Polluted Delta
-1. Cast BS, draw LP, TO, CoS, put back CoS and Island
+1. Cast Bs, draw LP, TO, CoS, put back CoS and Island
 1. Play LP, crack for {U}
 1. Play Delta, crack to fetch Island
 1. Cast Oracle with 1 card left in your deck.